andrewt0301/hse-acos-course/docs/grades.md

 # Grading System

-## General Advice

- * Maximize score for each of the modules.
- * Note that bonuses are separated by module.
- * Attend classes.
- * Mind the deadlines.
- * Do not cheat, it costs.

 ## Overall Formula

 There are __2 modules__ $$M_i$$ (scored in the same way) and final __exam__ $$E$$,